kien5436/You-Dont-Know-JS/up & going/ch1.md

 * You need *variables* to store data (aka *state*) during your program's execution.
 * You need *conditionals* like `if` statements to make decisions.
 * You need *loops* to repeat tasks until a condition stops being true.
-* You need *functions* to organize your code into logical and reusable chunks.
+* You need *functions* to organize your mã into logical and reusable chunks.

-Code comments are one effective way to write more readable code, which makes your program easier to understand, maintain, and fix later if there are problems.
+mã comments are one effective way to write more readable mã, which makes your program easier to understand, maintain, and fix later if there are problems.

 Finally, don't neglect the power of practice.
-The best way to learn how to write code is to write code.
+The best way to learn how to write mã is to write mã.

-I'm excited you're well on your way to learning how to code, now!
+I'm excited you're well on your way to learning how to mã, now!
 Keep it up.
 Don't forget to check out other beginner programming resources (books, blogs, online training, etc.).
 This chapter and this book are a great start, but they're just a brief introduction.

 The next chapter will review many of the concepts from this chapter, but from a more JavaScript-specific perspective, which will highlight most of the major topics that are addressed in deeper detail throughout the rest of the series.